 Interest is fixed so your return is guaranteed.
 However, bear in mind that withdrawals and further deposits are rarely allowed.

-- Tesco Bank 18-Month Fixed-Rate Saver pays a rate of 1.75% AER on a minimum deposit of £2,000.
-The account can be accessed by internet or over the phone.
+- Britannia Fixed-Rate Bond (Issue 237) pays a rate of 1.71% AER on a minimum deposit of £1,000.
+The account can be accessed in branch only.